 Look-a-likes: Bull thistle, another introduced species, may be mistaken for Canada thistle.
 Bull thistles have larger flowers and typically grow as a single plant, while Canada thistle often grows in dense patches.
 The flowers of spotted knapweed look very similar to those of Canada thistle, but spotted knapweed does not have spines on its leaves.

-Canada Thistle (Mary Ellen [Mel] Harte)
+Canada thistle (Mary Ellen [Mel] Harte) Bull thistle (Forest & Kim Starr)

-Bull Thistle

 Spotted Knapweed (University of Idaho Archive)